WAVM/WAVM/README.md

 To build it, you'll need CMake and [LLVM 3.7](http://llvm.org/releases/download.html#3.7.0).
 If CMake can't find your LLVM directory, you can manually give it the location in the LLVM_DIR CMake configuration.

-I've only tried building it with WindowsVS2013 so far, and there are a few Windows-specific bits of code related to virtual memory management.
-However, it should all be in Windows.cpp, and easily ported to Linux or MacOS.
+I've tested it on Windows with Visual C++, Linux with GCC and Clang, and MacOS with Xcode/Clang.
+If one of those configurations doesn't work, please let me know!

 The command-line usage is:
 ```